 The building at 100 East Santa Clara Street is adjacent to a cut-and-cover section of the tunnel alignment.
 Measures to maintain noise and vibration effects during construction at or below FTA noise and vibration criteria will be applied as needed.
-See Section 6.3.10 of Construction for more information on these measures.
-Measures to minimize effects on visual quality and aesthetics will also be applied as needed.
-See Section 6.3.14 of Construction for more information.
+See Chapter 6, Construction, Section 6.3.10 for more information on these measures.
+Measures to minimize effects on visual quality and aesthetics will also be applied as needed as discussed in Section 6.3.14.